Al-Mughira

-Life

-Early life
+Ancestry and early life

 Al-Mughira was the son of Shu'ba ibn Abi Amir and belonged to the Banu Mu'attib clan of the Banu Thaqif tribe of Ta'if.
 His clan were the traditional protectors of the shrine of al-Lat, one of many Arabian polytheistic deities worshiped in the pre-Islamic period.
 His uncle was Urwa ibn Mas'ud, a companion of the Islamic prophet Muhammad.
 Al-Mughira offered his services to the latter in Medina after being exiled from Ta'if for assaulting and robbing his associates in their sleep while they were travelling together.
 Muhammad and the nascent Muslim community had taken refuge in Medina as a result of their exile from Mecca.
 Muhammad with the help of al-Mughira persuaded the Thaqif to embrace Islam.
 He participated in the Muslims' attempted pilgrimage to Mecca, which was halted by the Quraysh at Hudaybiyya in April 628.
 Later, when Ta'if submitted to Muslim rule in 630, al-Mughira was tasked with overseeing the demolition of the al-Lat shrine.